 Business Travel Blues: Something Stressful in the Air

 Biting the flight attendant?
 Having a mid-flight temper tantrum?
 Although it sounds uncivilized, more and more air travelers are exhibiting their own versions of road rage, caused in part by the stressors of business travel.

 Millions of business people across the nation pull double duty by keeping the home fires burning while taking care of business on the road.
-Unfortunately, whether you travel three days a year or three weeks a month, stress generated from trying to keep all the balls in the air can damage your effectiveness at home and on the job.
+Unfortunately, whether you travel 3 days a year or 3 weeks a month, stress generated from trying to keep many balls in the air can damage your effectiveness at home and on the job.

 Stress, no matter the cause, affects our health, well-being, and relationships.
 How you handle the stress thrown at you affects everyone around you.

 Stressors can be classified into one of 2 categories—internal or external.
 External stress comes from other sources, such as your job, family, or big changes in your life.
 Internal stress centers on your reaction to the external stress.
 Are you positive or negative?
 Do you run from stress, try to hide from it, or face it head on?
 These occur whether you are at home or on the road.

 Although many elements of work, personal life, and business travel are outside your sphere of influence, you can control some contributing factors.
 Even the effects of those elements outside your direct control can still be moderated by your responses.

 When you travel, flight delays are inevitable.
 That is something you can't control.
 What you can do is plan ahead and be ready to occupy your time doing something else, rather than get upset about it.
 Next time you travel, carry a book or newspaper to distract you and calm you down.
 Jim, a Boston frequent-flyer, keeps crossword puzzle books in his briefcase for those times when his flight is delayed.
 "I get so into solving the puzzles that I tend to forget that I've been sitting in the same airport chair for 5 hours longer than I had planned."